US Disaster Recovery Programs

 In partnership with Episcopal Relief & Development, the Episcopal Diocese of Missouri is providing groceries to families impacted by the recent tornadoes and flooding in Jefferson City.

-Episcopal Relief & Development is contributing to the Diocese of Alabama and The Fuller Center Foundation’s on housing reconstruction after the recent Tornado.
+Episcopal Relief & Development is contributing to the Episcopal Diocese of Alabama and The Fuller Center Foundation’s on housing reconstruction after the recent Tornado.
+The dioceses has also begun a two-fold preparedness and resiliency program in which church leaders and members will do gift assessments and the local LTRG will do a self care activity.

 The Episcopal Farmworkers Ministry is partnering with farmworkers ministries on the coast to provide meals, groceries and other needs to farmworkers in camps that were impacted by Hurricane Dorian.